Gradescope is an online grading tool that allows paper-based assignments to be scanned, submitted, graded, and analyzed quickly and efficiently.

 If you have previously created a Gradescope account with a non-Stanford email address refer to "How do I login using my school's credentials?" for more information.

 Gradescope's primary use is to grade and manage paper-based handwritten assignments.
 After initial setup and syncing with Canvas, hand-written paper assignments can be scanned and uploaded to Gradescope by the instructor or by individual students.
 Once uploaded, Gradescope uses handwriting recognition to identify the students' names and responses, organizing them for grading.
 Gradescopes dynamic rubric provides flexibility in grading and providing feedback.
 The final scores can then be synced to Canvas and students can view the feedback.

-Gradescope also allows you to create online assignments that include a variety of question types, such as multiple-choice, short-answer, and open-ended, that students can answer directly within the interface by typing, selecting, or uploading their responses.
+Gradescope's online assignments include a variety of question types, such as multiple-choice, short-answer, and open-ended, that students can answer directly within the interface by typing, selecting, or uploading their responses.

-Additionally, Gradescope programming assignments work with all programming languages and can be autograded, manually graded, or use a combination of autograding and manual grading.
+Gradescope programming assignments work with all programming languages and can be auto-graded, manually graded, or use a combination of auto-grading and manual grading.
 Instructors can also check code similarity reports to flag potential plagiarism cases.